Travel Therapy in CT: 5 Ways To Feel Super Smart in Connecticut

 Dinosaur State Park

 Retrace dinosaur’s steps in this fascinating park containing one of the largest dino track sites in North America.
-At the exhibit center you can learn about the types of dinosaurs that were likely culprits of all the tracks.
-They also have over two miles nature trails featuring hundreds of living representatives of plants which thrived in the Age of Dinosaurs.
+At the exhibit center, you can learn about the types of dinosaurs that were likely culprits of all the tracks.
+They also have over two miles of nature trails featuring hundreds of living representatives of plants that thrived in the Age of Dinosaurs.

 The Maritime Aquarium focuses on one body of water, the nearby Long Island Sound.
 This “Estuary of National Significance” boasts a diverse aquatic environment, rich with crabs, lobsters, sharks, jellyfish, and more.
 They also have new and seasonal exhibits like a model lighthouse contest and a giant interactive wall that lets you paint sea life whatever color you like.

 The third oldest university in the United States, Yale was founded in 1701 and has one of the most beautiful campuses in the country.
 Ogle at the Gothic architecture and check out the Art Gallery which is free and open to the public.
 Some notable Yale alumni include William Howard Taft, Bill Clinton, Thornton Wilder, and Meryl Streep.